Canada has 'no grounds' for optimism in NAFTA talks: ex-U.S. envoy Burney

 “The biggest wild card is the President himself and what he will accept as the ‘price of victory,’” Mr. Burney wrote.
 “I do not envy the U.S. negotiator.
 He may be the target for a lot of coaching via Twitter.”

 He says the Canadian government needs to be firm about what it will and will not negotiate.
-(As The Globe and Mail has already reported, citing a senior Canadian official, the Trudeau government is prepared to walk away from the NAFTA talks if the Trump administration insists that a crucial dispute-settlement panel be removed from the accord.)
+(As The Globe and Mail has already reported, citing a senior Canadian official, the Trudeau government is prepared to walk away from the NAFTA talks if the Trump administration insists that a crucial dispute-settlement panel be removed from the accord.
+If Canada or Mexico were to leave the talks, NAFTA would stay as it is and Mr. Trump might then have to fulfill his pledge to pull the United States out of the deal.)

 “We need to prepare thoroughly for all contingencies and be explicit up front about what is not negotiable.
 The Americans, believe me, will have a similar ‘no-go’ list,” Mr. Burney wrote.